Future changes to bin collections

 What is changing?

-We will also be collecting extra recyclable items such as glass and cartons (Tetra Pak).
+We will also be collecting extra items such as glass and cartons (Tetra Pak) via kerbside recycling collections.

 What collections will I have?

-Households will be provided with four collection services (bins/containers) as standard:
+Households will be provided with four collection services as standard:

 • a three-weekly refuse (general rubbish) collection

-• a three-weekly recycling collection for glass, plastics, metal cans/tins and cartons
+• a three-weekly recycling collection for glass (bottles/jars), plastics (bottles/pots/trays/tubs), metal (cans/tins) and cartons (Tetra Pak)

-• a three-weekly recycling collection for cardboard and paper
+• a three-weekly recycling collection for paper and cardboard

 • a weekly food waste collection

-Below is an illustrative example of the new collection schedule
+Below is an example of the new three-weekly collection schedule:

 Will garden waste collections be changing?